yann-ygn/vscode-spinasm/README.md

 #### FTDI chip setup

 The board is powered by the target circuit so you need to set the correct CBUS bits for the *VBUS_SENSE* pin and the RX/TX LEDs if you choose to include them in your build.

+#### Windows

-This is done using the FT_PROG utility from FTDI. it's pretty straightforward to use: power the board, connect it to a computer via USB and set the correct bits.
+On Windows systems this is done using the FT_PROG utility from FTDI. it's pretty straightforward to use: power the board, connect it to a computer via USB and set the correct bits.

 <p align="center">
   <img src="_images/ftprog.png">
 </p>

+#### Linux

+On Linux systems there's several ways to program the FTDI chips's EEPROM, i'm using the *ftdi_eeprom* package that's available on Debian/Ubuntu based distributions.
+Once it's installed you can use the pre-build configuration and image to program your chip

 #### Firmware upload